dhrubapuc23/zen-juen.github.io/content/project/autocalendar/index.md

 ---
 title: AutoCalendar
-summary: A Python scheduling automation system based on the Google Calendar API ideal for scheduling research participants.
+summary: A Python scheduling automation system based on the Google Calendar API for scheduling research participants.

 tags:
 -  Miscellaneous